 How common is E-cigarette use?

-Across the U.S., 11.3% of high school students and 4.3% of middle school students use E-cigarettes.
+As of 2018, 11.7% of high school students and 3.3% of middle school students across the U.S. have used E-cigarettes in the past 30 days.
 In some states over 40% of middle school kids have tried an E-cigarette at least once (over 50% in high school).
 This data points to the fact that large numbers of American children will become addicted to nicotine and are at risk for becoming a regular tobacco user.